-Wirehaired dachshunds shed the least of all of the coat types, which comes as a surprise to many, considering that they have more of a coat than smoothhaireds.
-Though they’re not considered hypoallergenic, wirehaireds shed minimally and produce the least amount of dander (the stuff that causes those with dog allergies to sneeze), making them the best option of the three coat types for a dachshund lover with allergies.
-Wirehaired doxies have a thick undercoat — a soft, fluffy coat found under their wirey hair that helps regulate their body temperature.
+Wirehaired dachshunds shed the least of all of the coat types, which comes as a surprise to many, considering their coats are thicker than smooth dachshunds.
+Though they’re not considered hypoallergenic, wirehaireds shed minimally and produce the least amount of dander (the stuff that causes those with dog allergies to sneeze).
+This makes wirehaired dachshunds the best option for dachshund lovers with allergies.
+Wirehaired doxies have a thick undercoat — a soft, fluffy coat found under their wirey hair — that helps regulate their body temperature.
 As a result, they shed more frequently in spring and autumn as they prepare for hotter and colder weather, respectively.
 In addition to a weekly brush, wirehaireds also require a trip to the groomer two or three times a year for something called stripping, which is a process that removes the dead hair at the root to make room for new hair to grow and to allow the preservation of the rougher, wiry coat texture.

 A couple of other factors that can impact how much a dachshund sheds?
 Their health, for one.
 Excess shedding can be a sign of stress, illness, or lack of nutrients in their diet.
 (If you’re looking for kibble that was made with doxie’s nutrient needs in mind, we’re fans of this brand.)
 Keeping doxies’ coats clean matters, too.
 A bath every three months will help keep their coats healthy — too frequent of a bath will get rid of something called sebum, a naturally-produced substance that they need to protect their skin and hair, so a little wipe down will suffice when your pup gets remnants of their digging extravaganza all over their legs.

 In other words, while your dachshund’s wardrobe may be high maintenance, their fairly minimal shedding won’t require as much attention.

 De-Shedding Comb for Longhaired Dachshunds